 From our factory to our Devon-based solar panelled distribution hub, to the customer, we ship our jumpers in our un-dyed 100% organic cotton drawstring bags.
 These bags are reusable, plastic free and printed in Sheffield in the UK at a SEDEX certified manufacturer.

 We work with a lovely printing house in Hampshire in the UK and always print using 100% post-consumer FSC (Forest Stewardship Council) certified recycled paper.
 This includes everything from our tags to washing instructions included with every purchase.
 The manufacturing process of our card uses less energy and water and emits fewer CO2 emissions than the standard production of virgin fibre paper.

-We ship in the UK using a mix of DPD's carbon-neutral delivery from our solar-powered family-run Devon-based fulfilment hub.
+We ship in the UK using DPD's carbon-neutral delivery from our solar-powered family-run Devon-based fulfilment hub.